Doctrinally Sound and Intellectually Stimulating Start Your Journey

 Those with a passion for teaching and a deep knowledge of Scripture can significantly impact education.
 This often means serving in non-pastoral roles within schools and Christian organizations.

 Graduates can become Curriculum Developers for parachurch ministries, Teachers or Administrators in Christian schools, or Academic Researchers focusing on faith integration in various academic disciplines.
 This vocation is critical for influencing the broader cultural narrative by shaping young minds and equipping new generations with a thoughtful, biblical worldview.
-As Paul said to Timothy, we must "entrust to faithful men, who will be able to teach others also" (2 Timothy 2:2).

 Applied Marketplace Ministry (Bivocational Focus)